kig/glslscript/README.md

-# Crash
+# GLSLScript

 GLSL as a scripting language?
 Say no more!

-Crash is a super not production-ready asynchronous IO runtime and module system for Vulkan compute shaders.
+GLSLScript is an asynchronous IO runtime and module system for Vulkan compute shaders.

 ## What does it look like?